TrueNobility303/scene-text-recognition/README.md

+## Abstract
-Scene Text Recognition Task

-with PSENet and Robust Scanner，with the help of mmocr

-Achieve a F1 score of 35% in the given dataset
+Scene Text Recognition Task with PSENet and Robust Scanner，with the help of mmocr，achieving a F1 score of 35% in the given dataset

 ## Demo